react-native-community/discussions-and-proposals/proposals/0011-introduce-reactNativeMeta.md

 ## Alternatives

-This section is, in itself, fully original and new: there are other files that are used to define configurations for various aspect of react-native based projects (such as `react-native.config.js`, `app.json`, Expo's `app.config.js`, `expo-module.config.json`) but by design this section does **not** overlap with any of them.
+`reactNativeMeta` is, by design, fully original and new: there are other files that are used to define configurations for various aspect of react-native based projects (such as `react-native.config.js`, `app.json`, Expo's `app.config.js`, `expo-module.config.json`) but this one does **not** overlap with any of them.
 Explicitly, this one has the purpose of being filled only with metadata to be read by package managers and other tools.

 ## Adoption strategy